This is how to get your Yosemite Half Dome passes and reach the summit

 Yosemite National Park is opening the cables again to climb up Half Dome.

-And a daily lottery begins Wednesday for those looking to receive a permit to go up the famous summit.
+And a daily lottery began Wednesday for those looking to receive a permit to go up the famous summit.

 To apply for a daily lottery permit, applications are accepted from 12:01 a.m. to 1 p.m. two days in advance of the intended hiking date.